Clonal Hematopoiesis (CH)

 4. If I have CH, what are the risks to my children?

 There aren’t any risks to your children.
-The genetic mutation that causes CH is not something you are born with.
-It develops during your lifetime, and only some of your blood cells have it.
-It can’t be passed down.
+The genetic mutation (change) that causes CH is not something you are born with.
+It happens during your lifetime, and only some of your blood cells have it.
+It can’t be passed down to your children.

+Our clinic is made up of CH experts, including hematologists (doctors with special training in the blood) and cardiologists.
 Certain people with CH, such as those with a low blood count or a specific genetic pattern, are at a higher risk for blood cancers.
 They should be monitored through regular tests.
-Fewer than 5 percent of people with CH need to have this monitoring.
+Less than 1 out of every 20 people with CH need to have this monitoring.
 If you do, your doctor will give you more information.

-If a diagnosis of a blood disorder is made, the CH clinic team will work with other blood cancer specialists at MSK to create a treatment plan.
+If you’re diagnosed with a blood disorder, the CH clinic team will work with other blood cancer experts at MSK to create a treatment plan.

-If you would like more information about MSK’s CH clinic, talk with a member of your care team.
+If you want more information about MSK’s CH clinic, talk with a member of your care team.
 To reach the CH clinic, please call 646-608-2393.